Shiode on Dynamic Urban Visualization

 Is the Visible Network a Good Thing?

-Social Network/ing Week at the University of Toronto kicked off tonight with a fascinating keynote by Cornell’s Jon Kleinberg. kleinberg.gif‘The Geography of Social and Information Networks,’ was one of the most fascinating applied mathematical lectures I can say to having ever attended (and before I go too far I will stress that the math was made very, very approachable for a layperson such as myself).
-His introducer indicated that he invented algorithmic sociology and although this sounded rather presumptuous (an Al Gore and the Internet sort of thing?), I can’t help but be quite willing to give this some credence after listening to this presentation.
+Social Network/ing Week at the University of Toronto kicked off tonight with a fascinating keynote by Cornell’s Jon Kleinberg.
+‘The Geography of Social and Information Networks,’ was one of the most fascinating applied mathematical lectures I can say to having

 Eyes and Ears on Site

-Information Aesthetics, a consistently clickable and notable blog, has Fernanda Viégas reporting back from theinfovis.gif InfoVis Conference in Sacremento this week.
-She has posted a geat summary of the keynote address by Matthew Ericson.
-Brent Fitzgerald blogged yesterday about the panel that he, Fernanda, Martin Wattenberg and Hans Rosling are presenting as well.
-Taking a look at the conference programme, I could not but wish I was there.
-Thanks for Fernanda (and hopefully Brent) for giving us an experience as close to being there as possible.
+Information Aesthetics, a consistently clickable and notable blog, has Fernanda Viégas reporting back from the InfoVis Conference in Sacramento this week.
+She has posted a great summary of the keynote address by Matthew Ericson.
+Brent Fitzgerald blogged yesterday about the

 Thompson on the Asymetry of American-Canadian Relations